imanuelr/sch3lp.github.io/_posts/2016-06-29-the-lead-developer-conference-day-1.md

 About _Security_ she had a lovely quote: ​_Internet is not a series of tube connected to hackers wearing hoodies_​.
 That got a good laugh.

-About technical debt in general she said if it’s already in a release, you’ll get more resistance of fixing it.
-She made the fitting analogy by saying that trying to fix stuff in a codebase after it's release is ​_like trying to pound chocolate chips into an already baked cookie_​.
+About technical debt in general she said if it’s already in a release, you’ll get more resistance when trying fixing it.
+She made the fitting analogy by saying that trying to fix stuff in a codebase after its release is ​_like trying to pound chocolate chips into an already baked cookie_​.

 [Slides](https://docs.google.com/presentation/d/1-IXKHM__IeS9h4OhGODzXIrqVZGD6dzZk1SN3v_rBeo/edit#slide=id.p) / [Notes](https://github.com/Sch3lp/LeadDevNotes/blob/master/leaddev2.md)

-### Mike Gehard - Moving from Monolith to Microservices
+### Mike Gehard - Moving from Monolith to Microservices<a name="Mike_Gehard">&nbsp;</a>
-Mike ([@mikegehard](http://twitter.com/@mikegehard)) went so fast through his presentation that it's gonna take me at least a second viewing to really understand all the things he was trying to say.
+Mike ([@mikegehard](http://twitter.com/@mikegehard)) went so fast through his presentation, that it's gonna take me at least a second viewing to really understand all the things he was trying to say.

 The way Mike approached moving from a Monolith to Microservices is by starting from a monolith and then move towards Microservices, instead of trying to guess which microservice to distill from your application and do _trial and error_ from that position.